chrisgreg/hive/README.md

 ## LLM Routing Example

 Hive supports LLM-based routing, allowing you to use language models to make dynamic decisions in your agent pipelines.
+When using LLM routing, the LLM will be used to determine the outcome of the agent, you can then specify how to mutate the data before passing it to the next agent using the `handle_task/1` function.

+Specifying descriptions for each outcome is optional, but it's recommended to help the LLM understand the context of the decision to help it make the best choice.

 Here's an example of how to implement LLM routing:

 ```elixir
 defmodule MyApp.ContentFilterIdentifier do